 As Google describes: “When someone searches on Google, your ad could be eligible to appear based on the similarity of your keywords to the person’s search terms, as well as your keyword match types.”.

 For example, let’s say you own an Architecture company that exclusively designs restaurants, and you only work within the greater NYC area.

 Your desired main keyword may be “restaurant architects New York City” or “restaurant designers NYC” because they align specifically with your business offerings.

-Picking your keywords seems fairly straightforward, but you still need to know which keywords are valuable and deliver high traffic, right?
+Picking your keywords seems straightforward, but you still need to know which are valuable and deliver high traffic, right?

 To find these high-value keywords you can use a keyword research tool such as: